 succulents) and generally tore the yard to shreds.
 You just can't

-distinct species, and both occasionally cause hilarious havoc and occasional mayhem in our garden.
+distinct species, and both cause hilarious havoc and occasional mayhem in our garden.
 And

 yet, of course, they are utterly delightful.
 Sadly, the red squirrels

-are displacing the gray squirrels rather quickly.
+are displacing the gray squirrels rather quickly [edit ten years later in 2018: they're long gone].
 In fact, I was

 initially panicked that the victim might in fact be our sole remaining gray,